Nominating and Governance Committee Charter

 - Annually review and reassess the adequacy of the Corporate Governance Guidelines of the Company and recommend any proposed changes to the Board for approval;

-- Review periodically the Company’s Code of Ethics, including evaluating the adequacy of the Company’s conflict of interest policies (included in the Code of Ethics) when business opportunities arise that potentially may give rise to the appearance of impropriety;
+- Review periodically the Company’s Code of Conduct, including evaluating the adequacy of the Company’s conflict of interest policies (included in the Code of Conduct) when business opportunities arise that potentially may give rise to the appearance of impropriety;

-- Obtain confirmation from the Company’s management that the conflict of interest policies that are included in the Code of Ethics are understood and implemented;
+- Obtain confirmation from the Company’s management that the conflict of interest policies that are included in the Code of Conduct are understood and implemented;

 - Develop a process for communications by shareholders to directors in accordance with SEC rules;

-- Consider with management any public policy, corporate governance and other related issues that may affect the Company;
+- Consider with management any public policy, Social and Corporate Governance, and other related issues that may affect the Company;

 Evaluation of the Board, Management and the Nominating and Corporate Governance Committee